4 Linear mixed model I

 4.1.2 Building the covariance matrix

-Let’s build the covariance matrix for this dataset based on what we observed in the lecture.
+Let’s build the covariance matrix for this dataset based on what we learnt in the lecture.
 First, the variances across buckets and within buckets are:

 Vb <- sigma_bucket^2